Category: Cookies

 Who Am I Kidding?

 What I really look forward to is COFFEE after the row, lol.
 After every row, we head to our favorite spot for coffee and something to nosh on.
 Lately, that nosh has been a tasty apricot bar.
-It reminds me of an Apricot Oatmeal Bar I used to make when the kids were little.
+It reminds me of an Apricot Oatmeal Bar I used to make when the kids were little…

-The recipe is from the Williams-Sonoma Kids Cookbook, that granola was a family fav once upon a time.
+The recipe is from the Williams-Sonoma Kids Cookbook, that bar was a family favorite once upon a time.
 I decided to find it, dust it off, and make it again.

-Kind of like a naughty granola bar, the bars are buttery, sweet, tart, dense, and chewy with a hint of cinnamon and vanilla.
-They are incredibly easy to make, all you need is a bowl and a spoon.
-Toss old-fashioned oatmeal, brown sugar, cinnamon, salt, and flour into a large bowl. stir to combine, then add the melted butter, vanilla, and chopped apricots.
+This is a naughty granola bar.
+The bars are buttery, sweet, tart, dense, and chewy with a hint of cinnamon and vanilla.
+Just packed full of yummy stuff and calories (intentionally made in smaller font, lol).
+Incredibly easy to make, all you need is a bowl and a spoon.
+Toss old-fashioned oatmeal, brown sugar, cinnamon, salt, and flour into a large bowl. stir to combine, then add melted butter, vanilla, and chopped apricots.
 Add nuts too if you like.

 Bake, cool, and cut.
 How easy is that?
 These bars are great after a hard workout, a long hike, or anytime!